Natashina/Cryptocurrencies/README.md

 ### 1. Some data preprocessing tasks have been performed for next steps - dimensions reduction with PCA and clustering with K-means

 ### 2. Data Dimensions were reduced Using PCA

-Use the Elbow Curve to Determine the Best K Value
+### 3. Elbow Curve have been used to determine the Best K Value

 ![Chart1](Capture0.PNG)